eddieape/BidOneCodingTest/README.md

 # BidOneCodingTest

-This project is only a coding test for BidOne.
-I will make a simple form, then call a web API to post the data to the backend.
+This project is only a coding test for BidOne, it shows a simple form for a user to enter information.
+When the form is submitted, a Web API is called to post form data to the backend, the posted data saved in a file in json form.

-## Development Environment
+## Setup Environment

 - Step1: Install Visual Studio 2019
 - Step2: Install Node.js

 ## Complie and Run the project

-- Download the whole project;
+- Download the whole project
 - Run Visual Studio 2019
 - Open the project file named "BidOneCodingTest.sln" in Visual Studio 2019
-- Build and run the project in Visual Studio 2019;
+- Build and run the project in Visual Studio 2019

 ## API Documentaion

 - POST /api/profile

     Save firstname and lastname in a backend file("/profiles/profiledata.txt") in json format.
+For example:

     ```
     Request body: